HMS Columbine (1806): Career

-Post-war and loss
+Post-war

 Between November 1818 and January 1820, Columbine underwent repairs at Plymouth.
 Then between April and September 1823 she underwent fitting there for sea duty.
 Commander the Honourable Charles Abbot commissioned her in September, and later sailed her for the Mediterranean, where she operated off the west coast of Greece.

-Columbine destroyed a pirate vessel, after removing her 25-man crew, on 26 November 1823.
+Columbine destroyed a pirate vessel on 26 November 1823, after removing the pirate's 25-man crew.
 At some point Columbine captured another pirate vessel that was sold at Carigo.
 In November 1827 bounty money for the captured men and prize money for the vessel was due for payment.

+Loss

-On 25 January 1824 Columbine wrecked on Sapientza Island, which is off the southern coast of the Peloponnese, near the city of Methóni.
+On 25 January 1824, Columbine wrecked on Sapientza Island, which is off the southern coast of the Peloponnese, near the city of Methóni.
 She had sailed from Corfu on 15 January and had arrived at the island on 19 January.
 Abbott initially went on shore to conduct a survey of the harbour and anchored her off Port Longue.
 On the night of the 24th, the weather worsened and her single anchor did not hold her securely, with the result that she drove onto a reef and foundered.
-All her crew survived, having clambered onto the rocks.
+Almost all her crew survived, having clambered onto the rocks; two crew members were lost.
 The subsequent court martial reprimanded Abbott and the master, James Atkinson, for having used only one anchor and for not having prepared for the eventuality of bad weather.

-Another account reports that two crew members were lost.
-The Turkish garrison at Modon, though itself ill-provisioned, sent supplies that permitted the crew to subsist until Alacrity could retrieve them.
+Another account reports that The Turkish garrison at Modon, though itself ill-provisioned, sent supplies that permitted the crew to subsist until Alacrity could retrieve them.